 The New7Wonders of Nature campaign follows the successful New 7 Wonders of the World campaign that culminated in the unveiling of the new man-made wonders in a spectacular event in Lisbon on 07.07.07.
 More than 100 million votes created Global Memory in the world’s first-ever global election.
 Now, the world is voting for our natural wonders, with over 1 billion votes forecast.

-“Nature does not know nor recognize the boundaries and limits that we humans have drawn in our minds” Bernard Weber, Founder and President, the New7Wonders Foundation
+“Nature does not know nor recognize the boundaries and limits that we humans have drawn in our minds” Bernard Weber, President of the New7Wonders Foundation